Oyster Capital of the East Coast

-No matter what one may say about a suggestion that one competitor offers to another, it is well documented in the media, in this blog, and elsewhere that for several years conflict in Virginia has been heating up between oyster farmers, who want to expand bottom leasing in public waters, and waterfront property owners, who contend that large-scale industrial oyster farming interferes with their riparian property rights and that the state is privatizing too many public resources.
+Despite what one may say about a suggestion that one competitor offers to another, it is well documented in the media, in this blog, and elsewhere that for several years conflict in Virginia has been heating up between oyster farmers waterfront property owners.
+Oyster farmers want to expand bottom leasing in public waters, while waterfront property owners contend that large-scale industrial oyster farming interferes with their riparian property rights and that the state is privatizing too many public resources.
 These concerns are balanced in the first instance at the Virginia Marine Resources Commission (VMRC), with VMRC decisions being appealable into the Circuit Court.

-The Conflict Between Oystermen and Waterfront Property Owners in Virginia Continues to Boil
+Virginia Oystermen and Waterfront Property Owner Conflict Continues to Boil

 Floating Oyster Aquaculture in the Amariscotta River in Maine

-As reported elsewhere in this blog the decision of the VMRC (on a 4-2 vote at its September 25, 2018 meeting) to allow installation of a 5.5 acre off the bottom aquaculture project in the confined waters of Milford Haven, adjacent to waterfront residential property, has been appealed to the Circuit Court of Mathews County.
-A majority of the VMRC held that growing the oyster aquaculture industry trumped the riparian property rights of the waterfront property owners.
+As reported elsewhere in this blog, the decision of the VMRC (on a 4-2 vote at its September 25, 2018 meeting) to allow installation of a 5.5 acre off the bottom aquaculture project in the confined waters of Milford Haven.
+With MIlford Haven being adjacent to waterfront residential property, property owners have appealed to the Circuit Court of Mathews County.
+A majority of the VMRC held that growing the oyster aquaculture industry trumped the riparian property rights of waterfront property owners.
 The case style is David L. Judson, et al. v.
 Kevin Wade, et al., Civil Case No. CL 18-0315.
 Norman Thomas, Esquire, is the attorney representing the waterfront property owners in that case.
 There are hearings scheduled for April 12, 2019 at 1:30pm and on May 24, 2019 at 1:30pm.

-A Political Effort that May or May Not Turn Down the Heat
+Political Effort that Could Turn Down the Heat